willburden/credential_truth/README.md

 # Credential_Truth
 ## (A.K.A. docker-credential-truth)

-This is a package that produces a command-line utility which can act as a [Docker Credential Helper].
+*credential_truth* is a package that produces a program, `docker-credential-truth` which can act as a [Docker Credential Helper].
 It is intended to be used only with Linux, as it depends on the [pass] command-line utility for storing secrets.

 > Note: this package is still a pre-release; anything may change at
 > any time.
 The API should not be considered stable.